demirelozan/demirelozan/README.md

 <img src="https://github.com/demirelozan/demirelozan/blob/main/hi.gif" width="75" height="75" />

 I am Ozan from Turkey.
 I love working on Machine Learning, Game Development, Mobile Development, and Audio Technologies.
-Currently, I use C, C#, Swift, and Python.
+I mainly use Python, C#, Swift, and C.
-Also have some experience in Web Development.
+Also, have some experience in Web Development.

 ##**Skills and Expertise**
 - ⚙  C